ColinJohnson2024/Data-Structures-in-C/README.md

 # Data-Structures-in-C
-This repository will contain all main data structures implemented in the C programming language
+This is a baseline project to demonstrate foundational knowledge in data structures and C programming.